 The revised Healthy School Canteen Strategy

-The NSW Department of Education and the NSW Ministry of Health, the Catholic Education Commission NSW and the Association of Independent Schools of NSW have all contributed to the strategy.
+The NSW Department of Education and the NSW Ministry of Health, Catholic Schools NSW and the Association of Independent Schools of NSW have all contributed to the strategy.

 The revised strategy has been informed by a comprehensive evidence report and a consultation process that included canteen managers, school leaders, health professionals, the food industry, school students and parents to understand the barriers and enablers for increasing healthy food and drink choices in NSW school canteens.
 Download the accessible version of the discussion paper (DOCX 111KB) that was released in July 2016 to inform the public consultation process.